 Pakistan’s Powerful Growth Potential

 For Pakistan, the road and rail links to Gwadar provide a major transport upgrade that runs the length of the country.
 The road includes the high-altitude Karakoram Highway, several major bridges and a tunnel.
-The Khunjerab Railway will run almost parallel to the Karakoram Highway, giving north-eastern Pakistan a trade link to western China.
-It has been claimed that the USD62 billion corridor’s network of transport links, power plants and factories will create up to a million jobs in the country.
+The Khunjerab railway will run almost parallel to the Karakoram, giving north-eastern Pakistan a trade link to western China.
+It has been claimed that the corridor’s network of transport links, power plants and factories will create up to a million jobs in the country.

 Thailand’s commitment to B&R projects has been questioned following the slow progress of the railway project from the capital, Bangkok, to the border with Laos.
-However, the South-east Asian kingdom has already played a major role in the initiative, setting a model for Chinese investment abroad even before the B&R was announced.
+However, the South-east Asian kingdom has already played a major role in the initiative, setting a model for Chinese investment abroad even before Belt and Road was announced.

-The success of Rayong has helped increase Chinese interest in Thailand.
-The Rayong Industrial Zone’s Chinese manager describes Thailand as “usually the first stop for Chinese tourists and investors,” and expects Chinese investment in the country to keep growing, fuelled by government promotion policies, low labour costs and over-capacity in China.
+The success of Rayong has helped increase Chinese interest in Thailand, and the knock-on effects of Thailand’s increased visibility within China has led to a tourism boom.
+The park’s Chinese manager describes Thailand as “usually the first stop for Chinese tourists and investors,” and expects Chinese investment in the country to keep growing, fuelled by government promotion policies, low labour costs and over-capacity in China.

 Of course, project and programme successes should not just be measured by returns.
-For the communities living along the B&R routes, the initiative has created jobs and opportunities, while international companies have forged partnerships across the B&R to support project development.
+For the communities living along the B&R routes, the initiative has created jobs and opportunities, while international companies have forged partnerships across Belt and Road to support project development.

-China’s Commerce Ministry estimated that as of the end of 2017, Chinese firms alone had created more than 200,000 jobs and contributed USD1.1 billion in tax revenue along B&R routes.
+China’s Commerce Ministry estimated that as of the late 2019, Chinese firms alone had created more than 300,000 jobs along B&R routes.
 The benefits are not just economic.
-B&R is also providing a platform for improvements in health and sanitation, showcased by the opening of an emergency medical centre in Gwadar in 2017 and another in Quetta, Pakistan.
+Belt and Road is also providing a platform for improvements in health and sanitation, showcased by the opening of an emergency medical centre in Gwadar in 2017 and another in Quetta, Pakistan.
 This year, the World Health Organisation (WHO) praised efforts to “integrate health into economic partnerships” in B&R countries.

 “China has the practical expertise and economic influence not only to vastly reshape health in Pakistan, but to enhance billions of lives in Belt and Road nations and beyond,” Dr Tedros Adhanom Ghebreyesus, director-general of the WHO, wrote in July 2018.